Applying for a waiting list transfer

 - you are under-occupying your home, and since the introduction of the bedroom tax you can no longer afford the rent.

-Your application for a transfer should be dealt with using the same rules that apply to people who are applying for a council or housing association place.
+Your application for a transfer should be dealt with using the same rules that apply to other people applying for a community landlord home.
 See our page on Who gets priority? for more details.

 To speed up the process, you may need to be flexible about what you are prepared to accept.

-You may be able to transfer to a tenancy in another area, for example to be near a special school or other service.
+You may be able to transfer to an occupation contract in another area, for example to be near a special school or other service.

 What can I do if I am unhappy with the decision about my transfer application?

-If you are unhappy about a decision that has been made about your application for a transfer, you might be able to ask for that decision to be reviewed.
+If you are unhappy about a decision that has been made about your application for a waiting list transfer, you might be able to ask for that decision to be reviewed.

-Transfer applicants should be treated in the same way as people who have applied to the council or housing association for the first time, so they should be given the same rights to challenge any decision.
+Transfer applicants should be treated in the same way as people who are applying for community landlord accommodation for the first time, so they should be given the same rights to challenge any decision.
 Take a look at our page on Challenging allocation decisions to see what you can do.